Checkered Chickens - Mini Fabric Collection

 The button will take you directly to the full fabric collection on Spoonflower - a separate website.
 Shiny Happy World coupons won't work on that site, but they almost always have a sale of some kind going on.
 Check the banner at the top of the page when you get to their site.

-If you've never ordered from Spoonflower before, click on the tabs below to find step-by-step instructions and information about my favorite fabric bases and the quantities I order for my own quilts.
+If you've never ordered from Spoonflower before, click on the tab below to find step-by-step instructions and information about my favorite fabric bases.

 When you place an order on Spoonflower, they custom print whatever design you like on whatever base fabric you choose.
 My two favorite fabrics for quilting are Petal Signature Cotton and Organic Cotton Sateen.
 I did extensive testing of both before I started using them in my own quilts - you can find those results here.